Mindful Movement – Yoga with Lyn.

 Wooler Cheviot Centre – Wednesdays 6 – 7.30pm

-Slow, mindful, gentle Yoga with a little Qigong suitable for all abilities.
+Slow, mindful, gentle Yoga flow with a little Qigong – suitable for all ages and abilities.

-Classes begin with a short period of rest, connecting with our breath, awareness and intention.
-Linking flowing movement with breath, we ground ourselves fully into our practice, allowing ourselves to be just as we are.
-Bringing strength, flexibility and openness in our bodies.
-Calming our nervous system.
+Classes begin with a short period of rest, connecting with our breath, body, awareness and intention.
+Linking flowing movement with breath, we ground ourselves fully into our practice.

 Bring your mat and a blanket for a slow and mindful practice to some beautiful music!

 And I said to my body. softly.
 ‘I want to be your friend”.
 It took a long breath, and replied “I have been waiting my whole life for this.

 This practice is ideal for people who have not done much Yoga or are beginners, and for more seasoned Yogis who are stressed and overworked with a need to slow down and restore energy.

 Does this sound like something you might enjoy?

 Please speak to me privately about any concerns you may have regarding your health and we can make adjustments for you.
 Or you may wish to work 1:1 in a private Yoga for You session.
 Consider booking a massage therapy with me if you are struggling with any aspect of your health, the links above give detailed info of what I offer and how it all works!

 Much more than just a set of exercises, Mindful Yoga is a way to bring our awareness back into our bodies.
 We reconnect with our innate vitality!

 Slower practices benefit your health in a different way.
 Slow helps us to;